snrnats/doc-centre/docfx_project/reports/filters-options.md

 #### Using Relative Date Filters

 Relative date filtering is only available on date fields.
-It enables you to filter visualisations by providing a date range that is relative to the current date and time (that is, a certain period of time before or after now).
+It enables you to filter visualisations by providing a date range that is relative to the current date and time.

 For example, suppose that you are viewing the **Consignments Shipped By Carrier Over Time** visualisation of the **Shipped Consignments by Carrier** report, but you only want to view data for the late two weeks.
 You could use a relative date filter on the `DateShippedOnly` field to select only those consignments that were shipped in the last two weeks.